Chandan1379/Vendor-Performance-Analysis/README.md

 # Vendor Performance Analysis

 ## 📌 Project Overview
-This project focuses on analyzing vendor performance by consolidating data from multiple sources, including purchases, sales, and freight costs.
-The goal is to evaluate vendors based on profitability, efficiency, and sales contribution using both Python and Power BI.
+This project focuses on analyzing vendor performance by bringing together data from multiple sources, such as purchases, sales, and freight costs.
+The goal is to analyze vendors based on profitability, efficiency, and sales contribution using both Python and Power BI.

 ## 🧰 Tools & Technologies
 - **Python**: Data processing and cleaning (pandas, sqlite3)